1 Introduction

 4.3 Emerging Hotspot Analysis

-Emerging hotspot analysis (EHSA) identifies spatial-temporal patterns of intensity in a dataset by classifying each location based on its historical and recent trends.
-The analysis uses a spacetime cube, where each spatial location \(i\) has time-series data divided into intervals \(t = 1, 2, \dots, T\).
-A Getis-Ord \(G^*_i\) statistic (Getis and Ord 1992) for each location \(i\) is computed for each time step \(t\), measuring local spatial autocorrelation:
+Emerging hotspot analysis (EHSA) identifies spatio-temporal patterns of intensity in a dataset by classifying each location based on its historical and recent trends.
+The analysis uses a space-time cube, where each spatial location

 4.4 Spatio-temporal regression models